gDelgado14/gDelgado14.github.io/n36/index.md

 Basically, Increasing Marginal Returns means that every additional unit of your product is more valuable than the previous unit.

+Contrast this to farming.
+For each additional unit of corn, there is less and less land to produce the corn.
+Not to mention that sustained demand will reduce the quality of the soil, thereby reducing the quality of the corn.

+In essence, almost all technology businesses (especially software - AI is a prime candidate) demonstrate Increasing Marginal Returns.

 Consider the value of social networks.
 If none of your friends are using a social network, then what use is it to you.
 Conversely, if all your friends are on a social network (i.e. most recently Snapchat), then you'll feel a bit of [FOMO](https://www.google.ca/search?q=fomo&oq=fomo&aqs=chrome..69i57j69i60l4j69i59.479j0j1&sourceid=chrome&ie=UTF-8) if you're not on it as well.

 In other words, social networks have, well, network effects.

-Contrast this to farming.
-For each additional unit of corn, there is less and less land to produce the corn.
-Not to mention that sustained demand will reduce the quality of the soil, thereby reducing the quality of the corn.

-In essence, almost all technology businesses (especially software - AI is a prime candidate) demonstrate Increasing Marginal Returns.
+This brings up an interesting point - businesses that utilize network effects tend to consume entire markets.

+The most obvious example is Facebook.
+They have no competitors because their user base reached a certain level in the early years of the company to make the value of their network exponentially better on each additional user.

+This also explains why Facebook paid so much to acquire Instagram.
+The story goes that the social network giant noticed that the most used feature on Facebook was sharing photos.
+As such, Instagram was doing a hell of a lot better job than they were at satisfying their users' demands.

+If Instagram would have continued as a startup, they may have entrenched themselves as the go-to social network, eventually making Facebook obsolete.
+From Facebook's perspective, there is no price to high to prevent extinction.

 For a much better explanation, see [this](https://hbr.org/1996/07/increasing-returns-and-the-new-world-of-business) HBR article discussing the new economics of the modern world.